-Sony pulls 'Interview' amid pressure
+Sony pulls 'Interview' amid threats against theaters

 Following hackers' threats to movie theaters that run the new Seth Rogen and James Franco comedy "The Interview," Sony Pictures Entertainment decided to pull the film from its planned Christmas Day opening.